mpdf/mpdf.github.io/reference/mpdf-variables/setautobottommargin.md

 <span class="parameter">setAutoBottomMargin</span>

-<b>Values</b>
+**Values**

 pad - the value for margin-bottom is used to set a fixed distance in mm (padding) between the top of the footer and the bottom of the main text

-stretch -&nbsp; margin-bottom sets a <b>minimum</b> distance in mm between the bottom of the page and the bottom of the main text, which expands if the footer is too large to fit.
+stretch -  margin-bottom sets a **minimum** distance in mm between the bottom of the page and the bottom of the main text, which expands if the footer is too large to fit.

 <span class="smallblock">FALSE</span> - the defined value for margin-bottom is respected even if the footer overlaps the main body of the document.